radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 ## How Radius Utilizes Azure Workload Identity

-### Key Concepts

-<u> Azure Active Directory</u>

-Azure Active Directory (Azure AD) is Microsoft's cloud-based identity and access management service

-<u> Entra ID</u>

-Microsoft Entra ID is a suite of identity and access management solutions that includes Azure AD along with other services designed to secure access to resources and manage identities across various environments.

-<u> Entra ID Application </u>

-An application that is registered in Azure Active Directory (Azure AD) and is used to authenticate with Azure resources.

-<u> Azure Workload Identity </u>

-Azure Workload Identity is a security feature that allows applications running on Azure to securely access and interact with Azure resources using managed identities, rather than relying on static credentials.

 ### Radius and Azure Workload Identity

 Radius allows management of Azure resources as part of your application.
 In order to achieve this, Radius stores 2 essential pieces of information -